thomson-lab/thomson-lab.github.io/_pages/teaching.md

 ##### BIOL 470 Evolutionary Biology
 Process of evolution: genetic basis, natural selection, population genetics, speciation, the fossil record.
 Prequisites: BIOL 171 and 172.
 Recommended: a BIOL or ZOOL course at 300 or 400 level.
 Offered every fall semester.
 3 credits.
 General Education: DB

+##### BIOL 454 Natural History of the Hawaiian Islands
+Geography, geology, climatology, biotic environment of Pacific Basin and Hawaiian Islands; endemism and evolution in terrestrial and marine biota.
+Prerequisite: one semester of biological sciences at college level.
+Offered Spring 2026.
+3 Credits.
+General Education: DB, Focus: W (Cross-listed as SUST 450).

 ### Graduate Courses at UH
 ##### ZOOL 780 & 781 Foundations of Evolution and Ecology (I & II)
 ###### Co-instructors: Drs.
 Amber Wright and Rebecca Chong